-Successful organizations celebrate positive contributions and results.
-The Healthcare Administrator Award recognizes and celebrates the efforts of administrators who champion infection prevention efforts within their organization.
+The Healthcare Administrator Award recognizes and celebrates the efforts of administrators who champion infection prevention efforts within their organizations.

 The Healthcare Administrator Award is presented at the Opening Plenary at APIC’s Annual Conference.
 The recipient receives a commemorative plaque, $1,000 in APIC products and services, complimentary registration and travel stipend (up to $1,000) to APIC’s Annual Conference, and a five-minute speaking opportunity at APIC’s Annual Conference.

-- Nomination letter* describing why the nominee should be considered for this prestigious award
+- Nomination letter* describing why the nominee should be considered for this award

 - Two letters of support from persons who work with the candidate in promoting the organization’s infection prevention and control agenda

 - The nomination letter and letters of support must include a description of the leadership strategies implemented to achieve HAI reduction.
-Examples include: provide resources, communicate expectations, remove barriers, advocate for IP initiatives, create environment of accountability.
+Examples include: provides resources, communicates expectations, removes barriers, advocates for IP initiatives, creates environment of accountability.

 - Provide specific examples including data from the last three years reflecting the two years of continuous improvement.